-This month's featured artist is fellow Etsian variation of Bay Area California.
-I got a chance to interview her and ask her about her beautiful collection of bead dolls.
-Here is what she had to say...
+This month's featured artist is Josh and Kim from Jersey City.
+I got a chance to interview them about their collection of modern furniture.
+Here is what they had to say...

 How long have you been creating?